kube-logging/kube-logging.github.io/docs/configuration/crds/_index.md

     - /docs/one-eye/logging-operator/crds/
 ---

-This document contains the detailed information about the CRDs Logging operator uses.
+This document contains detailed information about the Custom Resource Descriptions that the Logging operator uses.

 Available CRDs: